Quitting cigarette smoking can be difficult no matter how you do it, but the idea of quitting cold turkey can seem especially daunting.

 - difficulty sleeping

 Withdrawal symptoms and their severity can differ from person to person and change from day to day.
 As uncomfortable as they can be, nicotine withdrawal typically isn’t dangerous for your health.

 Remember that symptoms are only temporary.
 The longer you go without nicotine, the easier it will get.

-It won’t be easy, but quitting cold turkey significantly increases your chances of abstaining from smoking in the long run as opposed to quitting gradually, suggests a
+While it’s still not easy, quitting abruptly with the help of NRT significantly increases your chances of abstaining from smoking in the long run as opposed to quitting gradually, suggests a

 Here are some tips to help you quit.